Towards Deepening Graph Neural Networks: A GNTK-based Optimization Perspective: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this work, we have characterized the asymptotic behavior of GNTK to measure the trainability of wide GCNs in the large depth.
 We prove that the trainability drops at an exponential rate due to the aggregation operation.
-Furthermore, we apply our theoretical framework to investigate the extent to which residual connection-resemble techniques could deepen GCNs.
-We demonstrate that these techniques can only slow down the decay speed, but are unable to solve the exponential decay problem in essence.
-To overcome the dropping trainability problem we further propose Critical DropEdge illuminated by our theoretical framework.
-The experimental results confirm that our method can address the trainability problems of deep GCNs.
-Future research directions include designing a critical node-centered method, so as to make better use of node information.
+Furthermore, we apply our theoretical framework to investigate to what extent residual connection-based techniques help deepen GCNs.
+We demonstrate that these techniques can merely slow down the decay rate, but are unable to solve the exponential decay problem in essence.
+To overcome the trainability loss problem, we further propose Critical DropEdge illuminated by our theoretical framework.
+The experimental results confirm that our method can mitigate the trainability problem of deep GCNs.
+Future research directions include designing a critical node-centric method so as to make better use of node information.